Five fun day trips in Ipswich

 Head west of Brisbane to experience all the region has to offer.

 Located less than an hour from Brisbane, the city of Ipswich is the perfect place to take the kids for a day trip without breaking the bank.

 From feeding llamas to mountain biking, there’s something for kids of all ages to enjoy.

 Here’s our top picks for a great day out in the Ipswich region.

 Please note some displays and activities may be impacted by COVID-19 restrictions and guidelines.

 The Workshops Rail Museum

-If your child loves trains, the Workshops Rail Museum should be number one on your school holidays to-do list.
+If your child loves trains, the Workshops Rail Museum should be number one on your to-do list.

 The museum is housed in the original Ipswich Railway Workshops and was home to the first train to run in Queensland, which is now part of the museum’s award-winning displays.